Mathnerd314/stroscot/docs/Commentary/Modules.rst

 Modules
 #######

+Developers can add new language features and functionality through libraries and modules.

+Module
+======

 Modules are reusable components containing code that are themselves first-class objects, replacing more simplistic ways of namespacing and encapsulating units of code such as structs of methods.
 Modules allow code reuse and abstraction.
 Stroscot's module system is based on F#, OCaml, Standard ML, Agda, 1ML, MixML, Backpack, and Newspeak's module systems.
 (TODO: reread the systems to see if I missed anything.
 But they're mostly type systems, rather than functionality)

-Module
-======

 A module is a set of definitions - a set rather than a list because the order is not relevant.
 Some definitions are declared "visible" and are exposed/exported in the signature.
 We write: ``export a, b, c`` at the top of the module, with ``a, b, c`` a list of exported names.